 Types of works: Angle grinder and bench grinder, both can be used for almost same type of operation.
 But there are some differences.
 As the tools are of different design and the way of working is different, there must be some differences at least in the field of perfection.
 Yes, there is.
 Let me show you.

 Bench grinders are perfect for sharpening.
 If you want to sharpen any tool or tool blade, bench grinder will be perfect.
 You can control the blade by your hands and sharpen the areas you want.
 Besides sharpening, bench grinders can be perfectly used for shaping.
-Sharpening with angle grinder is a little bit tough.
-So if you are a beginner, you will face problem.
+Sharpening with an angle grinder is a little bit tough.
+So if you are a beginner, you will face a problem.

 On the other hand, angle grinders will go perfect for cutting.
 As you are able to handle and control the tool perfectly, you will be able to cut any piece of any shape from a big piece.
 You will be able to perform grinding perfectly with the help of angle grinder.
-You may be able to use bench grinder to cut thin and narrow objects, but angle grinder is always better for those, even for objects of any size and normal depth.
+You may be able to use a bench grinder to cut thin and narrow objects, but angle grinder is always better for those, even for objects of any size and normal depth.

 Bench grinders can also do polishing but the polishing surface should be small.
 All you have to do is to add a polishing wheel or brush wheel.
-As you will have to control the workpiece by your hands, you won’t be able to polish a large surface with bench grinders, In this case, angle grinder will do better than bench grinder.
+As you will have to control the workpiece by your hands, you won’t be able to polish a large surface with bench grinders, In this case, an angle grinder will do better than a bench grinder.
 Add a brush wheel or wire wheel with it and control it.
 The rest is the headache of the tool.
 You will get a large polished surface.

-As like as polishing, removing paint from small surface may be possible for bench grinder, but angle grinder is the best choice for large surfaces.
-We generally use angle grinder for this purpose.
+As like as polishing, removing paint from a small surface may be possible for a bench grinder, but angle grinder is the best choice for large surfaces.
+We generally use an angle grinder for this purpose.
 Here we can see that each of these two is supported by various types of work in the angle grinder vs bench grinder discussion.

 Number of wheels: Bench grinders come with two wheels.
-That means there are scope of setting up and using two wheels at a time in a bench grinder.
+That means there is a scope of setting up and using two wheels at a time in a bench grinder.
 Which is good for workshops as there always remains a rush of work.
-Using two wheels at a time doesn’t let them to waste their time.
+Using two wheels at a time doesn’t let them waste their time.
 Not only in workshops, is the benefit of two wheels seen in home too.
 You can work with your friend together at same time.
-This will bring fun.
+This will bring some fun.
 You can change the wheels if you want.